-Introductory Biology (part 2, evolution and diversity), evolution, evolutionary genetics, animal behavior.
-Especially interested in teaching clear "tree thinking" as there is no "ladder of progress" in evolution.
+Introductory biology, diversity, evolution, phylogeny, population genetics, animal behavior, conservation.
+Especially interested in teaching clear tree thinking as there is no "ladder of progress" in evolution.

 (2015) Distinctiveness of Pacific Robin subspecies in Vanuatu revealed from disparate patterns of sexual dichromatism, plumage colour, morphometrics and ancient DNA Australia Emu: Austral Ornithology